nf-core/test-datasets/README.md

 keep the first tile in each cycle.
 To demultiplex this data, you will need to use `--tiles s_1_1101` with `bcl2fasq` or `--first-tile-only true` with `bclconvert`.

+#### NovaSeq 6000

+This folder contains data from a NovaSeq 6000 run.
+The data has been trimmed to only keep the first tile in each cycle.
+To demultiplex this data, you will need to use `--tiles s_1_2101` with `bcl2fasq` or `--first-tile-only true` with `bclconvert`.